erive92d/ReadME-Gen/README.md

 ## Credits
 I give credits to:
-myself
+Youtube, google, tiktok

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Features
-The key features of this project: table
+The key features of this project:
+Table of contents

 ## How to Contribute
-fork
+Fork this repo
 or
 The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.

 ## Test
-To run a test of this project: node index
+To run a test of this project: node index.js

 ## Contacts
-If you have any questions, feel free to email me at, asdasd.
+If you have any questions, feel free to email me at, erive92d@gmail.com.
-Enjoyed this project? here more at asdasd.
+Enjoyed this project? here's more at erive92d@gmail.com.
-Are you looking for someone to employ? here's my LinkedIn asdsd.
+Are you looking for someone to employ? here's my LinkedIn erive92d@linkedin.com.